-I once described the process of filmmaking as a year of preparing, and a year of recovering from fifty to sixty days of shooting.
+I once described the process of filmmaking as a year of preparing and a year of recovering from fifty to sixty days of shooting.
 I know this sounds strange, but if you do action sequences, you have to storyboard them, everybody has to know what’s going to happen about every single thing, it requires enormous preparations.
-And on non-action sequences with a few people in a room talking, I think you can actually over prepare.
-I like going though this stage not knowing exactly what I am going to do, and see where the actors go, let them feel where they want to go, unless it’s photographically mandatory that somebody sits in a certain place.
+And on non-action sequences with a few people in a room talking, I think you can actually over-prepare.
+I like going through this stage not knowing exactly what I am going to do, and see where the actors go, let them feel where they want to go unless it’s photographically mandatory that somebody sits in a certain place.
 But I like to give actors as much freedom as possible.
 The best description of filmmaking I have ever heard—I’ve had it on my wall for thirty years—is from Sir Carol Reed, who was one of the greatest directors who ever lived.
-He said, ‘Making a film is all work, all worry, all fear and all heartache.
+He said, ‘Making a film is all work, all worry, all fear, and all heartache.
 Not making a film is worse.’
-That’s very fascinating, he just always tried to get it better.
+That’s very fascinating; he just always tried to get it better.
 Look at Ridley Scott; he has set the template for how science fiction films are going to look forever, I still think “Alien” is the best science fiction film ever made, and it’s the same guy who did “Thelma and Louise” and “Gladiator” .
 That’s amazing: you just try to get better each time.
-I want to be as good as the people that I think that are good, however it’s very difficult to really get there.
+I want to be as good as the people that I think are good; however, it’s very difficult to really get there.
 You just keep trying.

 I don’t watch them.
 Never.
 I will see flaws.
 All I see, is what I did wrong, that’s very painful.

-I am amazed to hear that, especially since you are so good at making dramas, thrillers, films in outer space,… For example, you were not afraid to make a sequel to “2001: A Space Odyssey” and “2010” turned out to be a marvelous film.
+I am amazed to hear that, especially since you are so good at making dramas, thrillers, films in outer space,… For example, you were not afraid to make a sequel to “2001: A Space Odyssey,” and “2010” turned out to be a great film.
 Looking back, wasn’t that a career risk?